 Teufelberger STS (Stronger Than Steel) ropes are made with Dyneema® SK78 fiber and are around seven times lighter than steel wire ropes of the same diameter.
 This makes them extremely easy to handle.
 At the same time, they exceed the breaking strength of steel wire ropes of the same diameter.
-In short, the Harken/Teufelberger/Dyneema® combination offered the strength-to-weight ratio, flexibility, and ease of deployment benefits Amec Foster Wheeler was seeking.
+In short, the Harken/Teufelberger/Dyneema® combination offered the strength-to-weight ratio, flexibility, and ease of deployment benefits Wood Plc was seeking.

 In total, the project took 24 months.
 The main challenge Harken Industrial faced was to achieve the optimum balance between rope size, weight and performance in a package that could be deployed using as much existing equipment as possible.
 The company also needed to prove the safety and performance of a fiber rope to an industry in which steel wire rope is the standard.
 Harken Industrial and Teufelberger worked closely to fine-tune the Teufelberger STS design and ensure the specifications met all requirements.
-Harken supported AMEC Forster Wheeler with further trials to verify design calculations and modelling, to compile a detailed technical document for industry sign-off.
+Harken supported Wood Plc with further trials further ran trials with Wood Plc to verify design calculations and modelling, to compile a detailed technical document for industry sign-off.

-The Skysok system that resulted makes it possible to replace multiple conductor configurations more efficiently, while minimizing the risk to infrastructure below.
-It works like this: the system is hauled into position and suspended from ropes that span from one tower to the next.
-The hauling lines are a 14mm industrial polyester rope.
-These hauling lines the pull tension lines made of high strength-to-weight Teufelberger STS from one tower to the next.
-The tension lines are held in place with winches, and tensioning them pulls the sock construction, made of polyester webbing over and around the powerline.
-The combination of safety sock plus tension lines made with Dyneema® then catches the powerline should it break or fall.
+The Skysok® system that resulted makes it possible to replace multiple conductor configurations more efficiently, while minimizing the risk to infrastructure below.
+It works like this: the system is hauled into position with 14mm industrial polyester rope.
+These hauling ropes pull tension lines made of high strength-to-weight Teufelberger STS from one tower to the next, which are mechanically secured.
+Tensioning the lines pulls the sock construction, made of polyester webbing over and around the powerline.
+The combination of Skysok® plus tension lines made with Dyneema® then catches and controls the powerline should it break or fall, protecting the vulnerable asset.

-Skysok’s far better strength to weight ratio improves safety, logistics and mobility compared with using scaffolding and nets.
-The lower weight also reduces overall system weight and loadings back to the structure.
-Being lighter, the Skysok system is easier to handle physically, and being fiber-based it reduces wear on associated equipment compared with steel wire rope.
-And most importantly, rather than two to three days, with Skysok it only takes three to four hours to be in position and ready to go.
+Skysok®’s far better strength to weight ratio improves safety, logistics and mobility compared with using scaffolding and nets.
+The lightweight Skysok® system is easy to handle, and being fiber-based it reduces wear on associated equipment compared with a typical steel wire rope.
+And most importantly; offers a significant cost saving, increased safety performance and reduced impact on third parties.

-All as the Amec Foster Wheeler Innovation Team envisaged.
+All as the Wood Plc Innovation Team envisaged.